gorinserhii-spec/Portfolio/README.md

 This repository serves as my **technical portfolio**, showcasing hands-on projects, certifications, and practical experience gained through internships and self-driven learning.

-I am currently completing my education as a **Technik Informatyk** at Zespół Szkół Technicznych i Ogólnokształcących in Sandomierz, Poland, and actively seeking **internships or entry-level roles** in IT support, network administration, or system administration — open to relocation within the EU.
+I am currently completing my education as a **Technik Informatyk** at Zespół Szkół Technicznych i Ogólnokształcących in Sandomierz, Poland, and actively seeking **internships or entry-level roles** in IT support, network administration, or system administration - I have full access to the EU labor market.

 ---